rafay0704/MERN-BASE-Customer-Releation-System-/README.md

-# 💼 Complete CRM System for Client-Based Businesses
+# 💼 MERN Customer Relation Managemnet System for Client-Based Businesses
 **Deployable Locally and on the Web**

 A powerful, role-based Customer Relationship Management (CRM) system tailored for client-centric businesses.
 Built using the MERN stack, this application supports admin and role-specific dashboards, task management, Excel uploads, local file storage, and more.